 What’s the best-kept secret on the Isle of Man?

-That it’s a wonderful place it is to bring up children, on so many levels.
+That it’s a wonderful place to bring up children, on so many levels.
 From the schools to the playgrounds, to free activities, like Isle of Play, the affordability of activities for children abounds!

 What top tips would you give someone looking to make the Isle of Man home?

 My top tip would be to just go with the relaxed way of life, don’t fight it.
 I would recommend the Isle of Man to others because the quality of life here is like nowhere else.

 The Isle of Man is very idyllic.
 It’s given us time as a family, which is something you can’t put a value on.